docju/CyclingData/README.md

 - Data does not include date time of day of the journey- this would enhance management of bikes in stations as well as weekday/ weekend trends
 - I was not able to get the necessary packages to do a network map, so this would enhance the project by providing a visualisation of bike movements

+## Sources of code

+Where code was not known, it was sourced from Stack Overflow